ACEMS/ECRretreat2017Nov/README.md

 ECRs are discussing things in the `#postdocs` on slack.
 If you don't have access to the ACEMS slack, contact [Jessie Roberts](https://acems.org.au/our-people/jessie-roberts).
 You can also contact [Boris Beranger](https://acems.org.au/our-people/boris-beranger) or one of the ECR Organising Committee at your node (see below).

 ### Organising Committee
+Contact these guys if you have any questions.

  > Boris Beranger - UNSW
  > Sam Clifford & Miles McBain - QUT
  > Ross McVinish - UQ
  > Dinesha Ranathunga - Uni Adelaide
  > Eric Zhou - Monash
  > Wilson Chen - UTS